 Having developed Flood Zone Maps and established the areas of flood risk within the plan area, the next step is to apply the sequential approach to land-use planning.
 Flood Zone A and B (high and moderate risk of flooding) were compared with the proposed land-use zoning objective maps for the city, which identified where flood risk management and future development may cause potential conflicts.
-In the cases where some areas are within either Flood Zone A or B, the need for a further review of flood risk and specific zoning objectives is required.
 If the proposed land-use zoning was found to be water-compatible and located within either Flood Zone A or B there was no requirement for the Justification Test; however if highly vulnerable uses were proposed for Flood Zones A or B, or less vulnerable uses in Flood Zone A, then the Justification Test was applied.

-The purpose of the land-use zoning objectives are to indicate to property owners and members of the public the types of development the Planning Authority considers most appropriate in each land use category.
+The purpose of the land-use zoning objectives are to indicate to property owners and members of the public the types of development the Planning Authority considers most appropriate in each land-use category.
 Zoning is designed to reduce conflicting uses within areas to protect resources and amenities as appropriate.